ConorBevan/Console-Kingdom/README.md

 > As a user I can edit the quantity of products in my cart so that choose the amount of an item I want
 * As a user I can fill in my details in the checkout page before submitting my order
 > As a user I can complete my order so that I can purchase my chosen product
 * As a user I can register to the newsletter.
-As a super user i can view emials subscribed to my newsletter.
+As a super user i can view emials subscribed to my newsletter
 > As a user I can sign-up to a newsletter
+* As a user I can view a blog
+> As a user I can view blogs
+* As a user I can comment on a blog
+> As a user I can comment on any blogs
+* As a user I can submit a contact form
+> As a user I can submit a form

 ## Functionality testing